jprivera44/Mt5-fine-tuning-with-GPU-analysis/README.md

 #
 <img src="/images/GPU_utilization.png" width="75%">

-The above graph showcases the GPU utilization across time, this metric was key in hyper paramter runing to make sure I wasn't overloading the GPU, and using it efficiently.
-This graph chaged from a previous hyper-parameters when the GPU utilization was too low.
+The above graph showcases the GPU utilization across time, this metric was key in hyper paramter tuning to make sure I wasn't overloading the GPU, and using it efficiently.
+This graph changed from a previous hyper-parameters when the GPU utilization was too low.
 #

 ### Time spent accessing memory